Our ultimate list of 5+ fabulous Antalya excursions

 1. How to organize a day trip/excursion around Antalya

-For seven years in a row, we have been going to the kids-friendly Vonresort Golden Coast and Vonresort Golden Beachall-inclusive complexes just outside Side/Manavgat, about 80 km out of Antalya.
-While on a survey we conducted last year on Facebook such holidays got a 60% yay over 40% nay votes from our readers, we have ended up to believe that for families with small children such setups make perfect sense.
+For seven years in a row, we have been going to the kids-friendly Vonresort Golden Coast and Vonresort Golden Beach all-inclusive complexes just outside Side/Manavgat, about 80 km out of Antalya.
+While on a survey we conducted in 2019 on Facebook such holidays got a 60% yay over 40% nay votes from our readers, we have ended up believing that for families with small children such setups make perfect sense.
 Couple that with the option to see a few authentic places nearby during day trips and you’ve got yourself the perfect family summer vacation.

 Step back in time while wandering through souvenir, crafts, and carpet shops and imagine the layers upon layers of civilizations that have walked the same steps.
 Truth be told, it is here that you can also score some amazing local deals on souvenirs as well as hand-made carpets and ceramics.

 At the end of your walk, you’ll get once again magnificent vistas of the Mediterranean, the sea that has seen it all.
 For panoramic views over the old harbor, there’s a lift taking you up from Cumhuriyet Street, while history fans should not miss the amazingly conserved 3-arched gateway built to honor the visit of emperor Hadrian in 130 BC.

 A world wonder, Aspendos is the best-preserved theatre left to us from Antiquity.
 Built by the Greek architect Zenon back in 155 BC, it has outstanding acoustics that is still appreciated nowadays.
 Aficionados are undoubtedly familiar with the Aspendos International Opera and Ballet Festival held here every year.